Zaroganos/medocker/README.md

 #### Installation

+0. Prerelease: If there is no release, or new recent release, skip to "For Developers" below this section.

 1. Download the latest Medocker release for your platform from the [Releases](https://github.com/Zaroganos/medocker/releases) page.

 2. Extract the downloaded archive: